 Because I own my name domain, I keep this domain active as a contact portal and to share a bit about myself in my own words:

 I am passionate about protecting athletes from injustices in sport.
 I am currently devoted to my role as the Director of Athlete and International Relations as the U.S. Anti-Doping Agency.
-I was one of seven Olympians selected by the IOC to be a member of the third cohort of the Erasmus Mundus Joint Master’s Degree in Sport Ethics and Integrity which I chose to pursue after learning about the state-sponsored doping scheme of Russia and understanding the impact this did have and would have on athletes.
+I was one of the first cohort of seven Olympians selected by the International Olympic Committee to study in the Erasmus Mundus Joint Master’s Degree program in Sport Ethics and Integrity.

 BIO:

-I won multiple silver medals at top-level competitions to athletes who were later proven to have doped.
-The sacrifices athletes make, and the respect clean athletes show to competitors by competing fairly, need to be honored and protected.
-My dream is that all Olympic and Paralympic athletes will one day have the option to have a say in the rules and systems that govern their sports and that there will be fair, accessible pathways to restitution should they experience injustices.
+Unfortunately, I won multiple silver medals at top-level competitions to athletes who were later proven to have doped.
+The sacrifices athletes make, and the respect clean athletes show to their sport and their competitors by competing fairly, need to be honored and protected.
+When I watched, along with the rest of the world, the news of the Russian doping scandal unfold, I realized many more athletes would experience what I experienced as an athlete, years later, and after a system was put in place that was supposed to fix the issues plaguing the enforcement of sport fairness.
+My dream is that 1. all Olympic and Paralympic athletes’ dedication and sacrifices will be met with equal demonstration of dedication through action by those in positions of decision-making and influence.
+2. That one day Olympic and Paralympic athletes will elect their international representatives in open and fair elections, and that 3.
+Athletes will have independent representation and an equal say in the rules and systems that govern their sports, and 4.
+That there will be fair, accessible pathways to restitution should athletes experience injustices.

 Image credits - beach: photo by Photo by Ibrahim Rifath on Unsplash.
 Photos of me: In competition, Jed Jacobsohn/Allsport.
 On the Atlanta 1996 Olympic podium, Doug Mills/Associated Press.
 Talking about integrity in sport, Stephen McCarthy/Web Summit.
 Swimming with dolphins in Kona, Hawaii, 2006, Shane Gould.